raspberrypilearning/editor-target-practice/en/step_7.md

 ## Now run your code

-Click the **Run** button.
-You should see the arrow jump around the target.

 <div class="c-project-output">
 ![brown circle moving randomly around the target](images/random_arrow.gif)
 </div>

-Confirm the observable result.
+Click the **Run** button and check that the arrow jumps around the target.